twitter icon youtube icon instagram icon

 Second is the three-minute "wavering" tone - similar to the "wailing" sound made by many police and fire vehicles on emergency missions.
 That tone is used only to warn of nuclear attacks.

 Third is the three-minute "high-low" tone - like that used by many European ambulances and police vehicles and occasionally by emergency vehicles in this country.
-It warns of impending flooding.
+It warns of catastrophic impending flooding.

 Upon hearing either the "steady" or "wavering" sirens, citizens should seek shelter and tune in to local broadcast outlets for additional information.